graphhopper/open-traffic-collection/README.md

    * [restrictions](http://restrictions.eismoinfo.lt/): Roadworks, road closures and restrictions, incidents; JSON-based format similar to Waze CIFS.
 More information at http://eismoinfo.lt > Open data/Atviri duomenys.
    * [intensity](https://old.eismoinfo.lt/traffic-intensity-service): Real-time traffic flow data.
 More information at http://eismoinfo.lt > Open data/Atviri duomenys (note that the URL has changed since).
 Note that coordinates for road segments are in LKS94 (EPSG:3346).
  * [Belgium](http://opendatastore.brussels/en/dataset/traffic-count) Real-time traffic counting in the Brussels Region.
+* Poland:
+  * [Traffic events](https://www.gddkia.gov.pl/dane/zima_html/utrdane.xml) in a custom XML format.
+Georeferencing is based on distance markers along the road; the WGS84 coordinate pair which accompanies the message is only suitable for display and can be significantly off. [traff-gddkia](https://gitlab.com/traffxml/traff-gddkia) is an attempt at a FOSS Java library which parses the data.
+  * The [NAP](https://kpd.gddkia.gov.pl/) has Datex-II traffic data; registration is required to get access.

 Many EU data sets are available at the [European Data Portal](http://www.europeandataportal.eu/data/en/group/transport?q=traffic)